TrueWinter/simofa/README.md

 Build scripts must start with `#!/bin/bash` and it is recommended that `set -e` is put right below.
 This ensures that the script will exit immediately with a non-zero exit code if any of the commands fail, thereby failing the build.

-Scripts configured in the Simofa dashboard are limited to 255 characters.
+Scripts configured in the Simofa dashboard are limited to 512 characters.
 If you have a longer build script, include it in the git repository and run that from the script configured in the dashboard.
 Keep the Docker container's file structure in mind when doing this.

 There are multiple scripts that need to be configured:
-- Build: Run in the Docker container to build the site and output it to `/simofa/out/site.zip`
+- Build: Run on the Docker container to build the site and output it to `/simofa/out/site.zip`
 - Deployment: Run on the deployment server.
 It should not only handle unzipping and copying the site to the correct location, but also making a backup of the original site.
 - Deployment failed: Run on the deployment server.
 It should restore the backup made by the deployment script.
 When writing this script, keep in mind that the deployment can fail at any point in the deployment script so your code should check for the existance of files before attempting to delete/move them.
 Appending `|| :` to an unimportant command will also prevent an error in that command from forcing the script to exit with a non-zero error code.

+To save time, a website's configuration can be saved as a template which can be loaded when creating another website.
+However, websites created from the same template will not have their configurations be kept in sync.

 ### Building and Deploying